AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-data-microsoft.md

 The following table describes all available data fields.

-For the data fields relevant for account entities, see "[Fields required to create, edit, or delete each account component](#bulksheet-fields-per-component-microsoft).
+For the data fields relevant for account entities, see "[Fields required to create, edit, or delete each account component](#bulksheet-fields-per-component-microsoft)."

 | Field | Description |
 |----|----|